markbayor/sudoku-visualizer/README.md

 If you want to work off of this base to create your own Sudoku Visualizer, feel free to fork this project or to just copy-paste code.

-To run this project you first need to head to the project directory and install the dependecies by running  :
+To run this project you first need to head to the project directory and install the dependencies by running  :

 ### `npm install`